Hildebrand Law, P.C. mobile logo

 The Arizona Supreme Court reviewed the ultimate property division in the case and determined that it was equitable and that the lower court did not abuse its discretion in dividing it as it did.
 It noted that if Harriet was to have the trust assets and house as her own and awarded half of the remaining community property, she would have ended up with three-quarters of the community property rather than half.

 If you need information about the unequal division of property in an Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.